julianlam/nodebb-plugin-session-sharing/README.md

 A list of compatible libraries can be obtained on the main website for [JSON Web Tokens](https://jwt.io/).

-You'll be encoding a payload that looks something like this:
+You'll be encoding a payload that looks something like this...

 ``` json
 {